Coronavirus: Start of UK peak expected soon as sixth death confirmed

 The most recent patient death took place on Monday night at Watford General Hospital, part of West Hertfordshire Hospitals NHS Trust.

-The patient was in their eighties and had underlying health conditions, the trust said.
+The patient, who is believed to have contracted the virus in the UK, was in their eighties and had underlying health conditions.

 She added: “We can expect a peak in cases, it has a relatively slow take off at the start, that’s where we are at the moment, it will start to rise quite sharply.”